-The Office of Science Education & Training is pleased to announce the launch of a ten-week MSK Engineering Summer Program (MESP).
-MESP is designed to bring together approximately 10 outstanding undergraduate freshmen, sophomores, and juniors interested in engineering and biomedicine for a summer research experience in labs at MSK or Weill Cornell (change to Memorial Sloan Kettering or Weill Cornell Medicine).
+Memorial Sloan Kettering and Weill Cornell Medicine are pleased to invite applications for the 2020 Engineering Summer Program (ESP).
+ESP is designed to bring together undergraduate rising sophomores, juniors, and seniors interested in engineering and biomedicine for a summer research experience in labs at MSK or Weill Cornell (change to Memorial Sloan Kettering or Weill Cornell Medicine).
 Applicants must have a background in engineering, physical sciences, computational, or related fields.

 Students who are accepted to ESP will:

 - Adapt their engineering skills to address biomedically-focused research questions in cutting-edge laboratories

 - Interact with faculty, postdoctoral fellows, and graduate students